-A focus group is also among the most common types qualitative research methods used in marketing data collection.
+A focus group is also among the most common types of qualitative research methods used in marketing data collection.
 A focus group normally includes a limited number of participants (around 6 to 12 from) within your target market.

-Focus groups aim to find an answer of why, what and how questions.
+Focus groups aim to find an answer of why, what, and how questions.
 This research design need not be in person.
 Nowadays, focus groups can be hosted by several platforms.

 Focus groups are an expensive method of qualitative research.
 Typical they are used to explain complex processes from the basics, to identify customer motives and needs (where a complex interaction of factors presence), to identify how products are used and etc.

 Group discussions are very useful when it comes to market research of new products and testing new concepts.

 Ethnographic research is probably the most in-depth observational method that studies people in their naturally occurring environment.

 This technique requires the researcher to immerse themselves in the target participants’ environment, which may be anywhere from an organization to a geographical location.

 This research design aims to understand the cultures, challenges, motivations, and settings that occur.
 Instead of relying on interviews and discussions, you experience the natural settings first hand.

 The purpose is to gain a detailed description of everyday life and to see events from the viewpoints of participants studied.
 Ethnography can last over a few days to a few years.